Planning Your Trip to Morocco

 Morocco in 3-4 Days

-If you just have a long weekend to spend in Morocco, you're not necessarily limited to one place.
+If you only have a long weekend to spend in Morocco, you're not necessarily limited to one place.
 Fes and Casablanca are easily connected by train: the journey takes about four hours.
 You could start in Casablanca, where you won't want to miss a tour of Hassan II Mosque, home to the tallest minaret in the world.
 Find the ultimate guide to the city here.

 Then catch a train to Fes, where you'll probably want to focus your time.
 Fes el-Bali, the ancient walled city, is a labyrinth of more than 9,000 alleyways.
 Take a walking tour, shop in the souks, and set aside some time to admire the colorful vats of pigment at the world-famous Tanneries Chouara.
 Learn more about Fes in this guide.